GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (288).md

 **At Higher Tiers**: Each tier beyond minimum allows you to either increase the duration by 1 minute or the range of the explosion by 1 yard.

 **Critical Failure**: You create a small puff of the glitter- just enough to coat yourself.
 It lasts as long as you have spell sickness.

+#### Gloom Maw

+**Minimum Tier**: 5

+**Casting Time**: 5 actions

+**Effect**: You create a large area of darkness and everything inside (including yourself) is subject to biting attacks equal to half of the spell's tier.
+At the end of each phase, the area stretches out a yard further and inflicts its attacks again.
+The movement speed of everything within the area is reduced to 1/3.
+A creature which dies in the area leaves no traces behind as the darkness itself swallows them.

+This area stretches out a number of yards equal to the spell's tier squared.
+A critical success with the spellcheck reduces your movement only to 1/2.

+**At Higher Tiers**: When cast at 6th tier or greater, for each tier beyond minimum, in addition to the benefits mentioned above- you may grant yourself a +1 to defense against the attacks.

+**Critical Failure**: You conjure a darkness that envelops you, inflicring a number of biting attacks equal to half of the spell's tier which gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

 #### Gnash